remixtures/nordlys/Deploying_Your_First_Application_Image_To_Kubernetes/README.md

 ## Conclusion

 Congratulations!
 By now, you should have successfully prepared an application image and deployed it to a Kubernetes cluster.
 Remember to replace the sample application with your actual production-level application code when you are ready to deploy your own services.

-## Conclusion

-Congratulations!
-By now, you should have successfully prepared an application image and deployed it to a Kubernetes cluster.
-Remember to replace the sample application with your actual production-level application code when you are ready to deploy your own services.